- Hmm, we can't reach this page error seems to occur quite a lot in Microsoft Edge.

 - Right-click on your Internet network > go to Properties

-- In the new window, scroll down and located IPv6 > simply uncheck the IPv6 box to disable the feature.
+- In the new window, scroll down and locate IPv6 and uncheck the IPv6 box to disable the feature

 To launch it, go to Settings > Update & Security > Troubleshooter > Internet Connections.
 Select the tool and run it.
 Wait until the troubleshooting process is complete and follow any on-screen instructions that the tool may display.

 Restart your computer and launch the Edge browser again to check if the error Hmm, we can’t reach this page still occurs.